coatespt/cursor-twitter/SESSION_NOTES.md

 # TTD and Direction

-## Clustering Improvement
+## Clustering Improvement By Weighting Frequency Classes
 Would clustering be improved by weighting the frequency classes?

 - The rarer the word class, the more it is worth?
 - Or possibly the opposite.

-It doesn't seem like it would be that hard to do.
+Not too hard to do if it seems worth it.

 - Make the frequency filters accessible to the analytic thread
 - Assign a weight to each busyword based on its F class
 - Weighted edges are amost certainly part of the graph algorithm.
 We probably use them now, but just defaulted to 1.

-## Meta-Clusters Don't seem nearly as good as the primary clusters.
+Danger is, it's another configuration matter to try to figure out how to tune.
+There are a lot of them!

+## Meta-Cluster Quality Not Great
 See clustering improvement above.
 - We now have a choice between clustering on the busy words or clustering on all tokens.
 - Investigate exactly how this is done.
 - Does "all teh words" mean just the medioids or does it mean all the Tweets?

-## Dynamic adjustment of the Z minima
+## Dynamic Adjustment of Z Minima
 Sometimes you see a gross inflation of the number of busy words.
 It is not clear why.
 A facility to dynamically adjust the Z values to keep them at some optimim number might be useful.

-Such a facility might take the list of Z scores from config as a starting point and bump them up and down to seek a level that results in an average of B busywords for each frequency pipeline.
+- Take the Z minima from config as a starting point
+- Bump them up and down to seek a level that results in an average of B busywords for each frequency pipeline.

-Note this would require a decent sized window of batches because there seems to be considerable variance across batches.
-There seenms to be at least as much variance across batches as there is across frequency classes.
+### Considerations and Risks
+- There is considerable variance across batches
+- There is considerable variance among batches
+- We don't actually know which frequency classes characterize clusters the best

+We save the busy words sets, so we could do some statistical analysis of them.
+We might need to add to that to correlate them with the clusters.

 ## Possible logic error
 We sometimes get notification in the logs of burst of 3pk's not mapping to tokens.